vkmrishad/bigga/README.md

 * To inspect a volume: `docker volume inspect my_volume_name`
 * To remove a volume: `docker volume rm my_volume_name`

+Be sure to run `docker-compose down` before removing volume to prevent it from being activly used while deleting.

 ### Troubleshooting